nathan-nakatsuka/ContamLD/README.md

 Note: The first time this script is run, sometimes it has an error because the files are not yet finished before they are needed for another script.
 If this happens, re-run the script.
 If it does not work the second time, then something went wrong upstream of this.<br/>
 ```
 cd directory_orig
-bash ./helperdir/Post_Processing_New.txt directory_orig directory_files Prefix_inds.txt External_Correction_Value Panel_Type
+bash ./helperdir/Post_Processing_New.txt directory_orig directory_files GroupName_inds.txt External_Correction_Value Panel_Type
 ```

 **Examining the output of ContamLD:**<br/>
-The file of interest will be in the directory "directory_files" and will be named "FinalContamScoresK_damageratio_Prefix_inds.txt"<br/>
+The files of interest will be in the directory "directory_files".
+The damage restriction corrected estimates will be named "FinalContamScoresK_damageratio_Panel_Type_GroupName_inds.txt".
+The external correction estimates will be named "FinalContamScores_ExtCorr_Panel_Type_GroupName_inds.txt"<br/>
 If the warning "Model_Misspecified" shows up, this usually means the coverage is very low and the estimate might not be reliable.
 The warning "Very_High_Contamination" sometimes comes up even if there is low contamination if there is contamination from another ancient source or the panel is very diverged from the ancestry of the target individual (e.g. this occurs with most Native American individuals and some African groups).